apptainer/singularity-userdocs/appendix.rst

 The Include keyword is optional.
 It allows you to install additional packages into the core operating system.
-It is a best practice to supply only the bare essentials such that the ``%post`` section has what it needs to properly complete the build.
+It is a best practice to supply only the bare essentials such that the ``%post`` section has what it needs to complete the build properly.

 Notes
 """""

-In order to use the ``debootstrap`` build module, you must have ``debootstrap`` installed on your system.
-On Ubuntu you can install it like so:
+To use the ``debootstrap`` build module, you must have ``debootstrap`` installed on your system.
+On Ubuntu, you can install it like so:

 .. code-block:: none

     $ sudo apt-get update && sudo apt-get install debootstrap

-On CentOS you can install it from the epel repos like so:
+On CentOS, you can install it from the epel repos like so:

 .. code-block:: none